Stop Running Your Truck to Power Equipment: PTO vs. All-In-One Solutions

 A work truck that utilizes an all-in-one solution also reduces fuel costs and engine wear.

-An all-in-one solution can reduce truck engine idle time by up to 75 percent and save more than $50,000 annually for fuel and maintenance (for a fleet of 10 service trucks) compared to constantly idling the truck engine to run PTO-driven systems.
-Customers who switched from PTO-driven systems to a Miller® EnPak A30 all-in-one power system on their work trucks report reducing fuel use up to 30 percent.
+An all-in-one solution can reduce truck engine idle time by up to 75% and save more than $50,000 annually for fuel and maintenance (for a fleet of 10 service trucks) compared to constantly running the truck engine to power PTO-driven systems.
+Customers who switched from PTO systems to a Miller® EnPak A30 system on their trucks report reducing fuel use up to 30%.

-“The less idling that occurs, the lower the maintenance costs and the fewer issues we experience,” says Fleet Manager Kelly Klemisch.
+“The less the truck is running, the lower the maintenance costs and the fewer issues we experience,” says Fleet Manager Kelly Klemisch.